Gerald Tindal, Department Head

 Keith Hollenbeck, senior lecturer (administrative leadership, school assessment, curriculum and instruction).
 BA, 1976, Humboldt State; MS, 1981, PhD, 1996, Oregon.
 (1996)

-Charles R. Martinez Jr., professor (education prevention and behavioral health disparities, equity leadership, Latino immigrant adjustment).
+Charles R. Martinez Jr., Philip H. Knight Professor (education prevention and behavioral health disparities, equity leadership, Latino immigrant adjustment).
 BA, 1991, Pitzer College; MA, 1993, PhD, 1997, California School of Professional Psychology.
 (1998)

 Joanna Smith, lecturer (education policy, education reform, qualitative research methods).
 BA, 1996, Haverford College; graduate diploma in education, 1997, Melbourne; PhD, 2004, Southern California.
 (2013)

 Joseph Stevens, professor (educational and psychological measurement and assessment, statistical and quantitative methods).
 BA, 1974, MA, 1976, PhD, 1983, Arizona.
 (2005)

 Emily Tanner-Smith, associate professor (applied research methodology, meta-analysis, substance use and addiction).
 BS, 2003, Belmont; MA, 2007, PhD, 2009, Vanderbilt.
 (2017)

 Gerald Tindal, Castle-McIntosh-Knight Professor of Education (measurement and assessment, disabilities, program evaluation).
 BA, 1975, PhD, 1982, Minnesota.
 (1984)